 The first thing you'll see is a score on the 100 point scale, with anything above 90 considered to be “good”.

 Here, you may need to look for some cues to determine what is causing actual speed issues and should be prioritized.
-Generally speaking, if something under the “Opportunities” header is showing as taking > 1 second of load time, you may want to try and understand why that is.
+Generally speaking, if something under the “Diagnose Performance Issues” header is showing as taking > 1 second of load time, you may want to try and understand why that is.
 Likewise, the same is true for any file larger than a few hundred kilobytes in size (especially those that exceed 1 MB).
 Sites that score in the 90s generally load in 1-2 seconds and are well under 1 MB in file size, so these could be good indicators where you can dive down more for speed improvements.

 Unfortunately, many of these recommendations are going to be highly site-specific such that it is hard to speak beyond the general sense above.
 That being said, the following are a few categories where we routinely see blogs struggle with regards to site speed and PSI scores.
 These may not fix your site's problems specifically, but they are things you may want to check all the same (and remember, you should check your scores for your homepage, articles, and on desktop/mobile for each test run!).

 For everyone on networks like these, it will be worthwhile to look and see if your network offers a feature to defer ads until the user interacts with your page.
 This is essentially a lazy load function (which we'll get more onto later) but is something that has to be done on the ad provider's side as most lazy load services that exist cant account for the ad servers properly the way they can static images.